Desert Edge High School: Enrollment

-As of the 2020-2021 school year, Desert Edge High School had an enrollment of 1,786 students and 83.80 classroom teachers (on FTE basis), for a student–teacher ratio of 21.31.
-As of 2019, 45% of students are on free or reduced lunch.
+As of the 2023–2024 school year, Desert Edge High School had an enrollment of 2,051 students and 88.40 classroom teachers (on FTE basis), for a student–teacher ratio of 23.20.

 A majority minority is present in the student body at Desert Edge.
 The National Center for Education Statistics reported that in 2020 and 2021, the ethnic demographics of students was 22.2% Caucasian, 57.1% Hispanic and Latino American, 12.7% African American, 2.6% Asian American, and 5.2% other including American Indian, Alaska Native, Native Hawaiian, Pacific Islander American, and multiple raced backgrounds.

 Awards

 In 2022, U.S. News & World Report ranked Desert Edge High School 6,197th nationally and 112nd among schools in Arizona.
 The Washington Post placed Desert Edge 1,796th on its "America's Most Challenging High Schools" list for 2015.

 Curriculum

 Consistent with curriculum at other high schools in the district, curriculum at Desert Edge High School typically includes four years of English, mathematics, and three years of laboratory-based sciences and history.
 Students also take one year of a foreign language, two years of a fine arts class, and four years of an elective class.

 Desert Edge offers a range of Advanced Placement (AP) classes, focusing on English, mathematics, science, history, art, and foreign languages.
 These classes allow students to earn college credit.
 As of 2022, there are 17 AP classes offered, with about a third of students taking at least one AP class.
 About 45% of students pass their AP tests.

 In 2006, Desert Edge began a cooperative relationship with Estrella Mountain Community College, allowing students to earn college credits in the Maricopa Community College District after school at Desert Edge.
 That same year, Desert Edge partnered with the Academy of Finance to offer classes in personal finance.

 Since 2010, Desert Edge has offered a program for middle school students to enroll in high school classes through the adjacent Avondale Elementary School District.
 For at-risk students, Desert Edge offers three programs: an instructional program for students removed from a class for behavioral issues, a credit recovery program for students who fail their classes, and an alternative school for students who have difficulty learning in traditional classes.

 As part of the AFUHSD, sophomores, juniors, and seniors at Desert Edge can attend online classes through the school.
 These classes are taken outside of school hours, and a fee is required.

 A ProPublica report in 2016 found that around a fifth of students take the SAT or ACT, and 2% are in a gifted and talented program.
 As of 2022, Desert Edge students had an average SAT composite score of 1110 out of 1600.
 The Arizona Board of Regents found that, for the 2015-2016 school year, 53.3% of students attended some form of post-secondary education.